ameba23/harddrive-party-legacy/README.md

 ### Status: Pre-alpha - expect bugs and breaking changes

-harddrive-party is a peer-to-peer file-sharing application which uses a distributed media file metadata index, metadb.
+Harddrive-party is a peer-to-peer file-sharing application which uses a distributed media file metadata index, metadb.
 Peers create an index by extracting information about media files they want to share, and replicating this data with other peers, to create a searchable distributed database of all known files.

 Peers find each other by 'meeting' at a private or semi-private 'party' by using a common swarm name on a distributed hash table.
 There is no public, open network - in order to connect to another peer, you either need to know their public key, or both be connected to a 'swarm' with the same name.
 This might be something obvious, like 'techno', or it could be a very difficult to guess random string.